BradRoff/write-up/coursera/Google Cybersecurity Professional Certificate/7. Automate Cybersecurity Tasks with Python/projects/Python algorithm/readme.md

 <h1 align = "center">Updating a file through a Python algorithm</h1>

 <h3  align = "center"> Introduction</h3>

-&emsp;
-    In this Scenario I'm a security profesional working at a health care company.
+&emsp;In this Scenario I'm a security profesional working at a health care company.
 I'm reguraly requaried to update a file that determines which employees can access restricted content determined by their IP address.
 Giving an allow_list and remove_list, in this project we will create a Python Algorithm to check if the ```pythonallow_list``` contains any IP addresses on the ```pythonremove_list```.
 If they do contain them, the algorithm will automaticly remove them.

 <h3  align = "center">Opening the file that contains the allow list</h3>
 &emsp;